BIBI – Apocalypse. Lyrics & Meaning

 It’s your loss if you don’t take a bite

-Wanna taste my sweet lips?
+Wanna get a taste of these sweet lips?

-Plant an apple tree on my pelvis
+Go on, plant an apple tree on my hips

-A forest where life sprouts
+A forest where new life can sprout

 Shh, look at this adam